 Before taking deferiprone,

-- tell your doctor and pharmacist if you are allergic to deferiprone, any other medications, or any of the ingredients in deferiprone tablets.
+- tell your doctor and pharmacist if you are allergic to deferiprone, any other medications, or any of the ingredients in deferiprone tablets or oral solution.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.